Estem01/ChangeProtocol/README.md

 To connect players of all versions 1.19

 # How to use?
-Just install it and put it in the plugins folder
+Just install it and put it in the plugins folder And to add or remove a protocol enter aceptt.yml

 # See the new builds at:
 https://poggit.pmmp.io/ci/estem01/MultiProtocol